aroramayank2002/DoorLock/README.md

 # DoorLock
-To have a door lock that can be opened remotely using
+To have a door lock that can be opened remotely using mobile device.

 Items:
 1. 12v Adapter